The Chronicles of Arborell - Access Page

 An Introduction for New Travellers

-All stand alone as individual titles, but come together as one to take the reader on an epic journey through the long history of Arborell.
+Most stand alone as individual titles, but all come together as one to take the reader on an epic journey through the long history of Arborell.
 At this time fourteen of these titles are available, with the remainder to be completed in the coming years.
 How these different books and documents fit together can be found within the "Finding your way" flowchart and its associated Series Synopsis.
 The following information will provide some insight into the nature of the Chronicles for new Travellers.

 Core Gamebooks